microsoft/onnxruntime/docs/execution_providers/Nuphar-ExecutionProvider.md

 To quantize MatMul ops to MatMulInteger ops (use option --only_for_scan to only quantize MatMuls inside Scan):
 ```
-python model_editor.py --input /path/to/input/model --output /path/to/output/model --mode to_imatmul --only_for_scan
+python model_quantizer.py --input /path/to/input/model --output /path/to/output/model --only_for_scan
 ```

 As an experiment, you may test conversion and quantization on [the BiDAF model](https://github.com/onnx/models/tree/master/bidaf) from the ONNX model zoo.
 This model has 5 bidirectional LSTM ops, and long sequence lengths.
 Our test shows that the quantized model has comparable accuracy of F1 76.24, EM 68.08, vs. floating point model accuracy of F1 76.20, EM 68.11.